 3. Where are you going to teach your online course?

 Where on the internet will you teach your full course?
 You have three main options:

 Self-hosted WordPress Site

-Many course creators who blog wonder how to create an online course using WordPress, the platform they’re familiar with.
-You can teach your course on your own WordPress site by using any of the many plugins available.
+Many course creators who also blog wonder how to create an online course using WordPress, the platform they’re familiar with.
+You can teach your course on your own WordPress site by using one of the many plugins available.
 You completely own and control this site, but that also means you’re responsible to maintain it.

 Examples include AmbitionAlly, LearnDash, LifterLMS, WP-Courseware, and Zippy Courses.
 See our comprehensive list of WordPress LMS plugins here.